-In this webinar sponsored by Neuralynx, Casey Stengel will discuss Cube2: an all-in-one, wireless headstage and data acquisition system for neuronal research in freely moving, untethered subjects.
-He will explain how Cube2 has been purpose built to enable the study of small animals in social and complex maze environments, by allowing multiple transmitters in the same area, pulling data to local drives.
-Casey will also review Cube2’s customizable Analog Front End (AFE) interface, and present how it enables the user to optimize weight distribution, record from multiple implant sites, adapt to varying channel counts, and integrate additional animal physiology sensors.
+In this webinar sponsored by Neuralynx, Casey Stengel provides an introductory overview of FreeLynx (formerly Cube2): an all-in-one, wireless headstage and data acquisition system for neuronal research in freely moving, untethered subjects.
+He explains how Freelynx has been purpose built to enable the study of research animals in social environments by allowing multiple transmitters in the same area, pulling data to local drives.